WAS - SYD

 The average price of all round-trip flights from Washington, D.C. to Sydney clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Washington, D.C. to Sydney, look for departures on Tuesdays and avoid leaving on a Monday, as it's usually the priciest day.
-When flying back from Sydney, Tuesday is the cheapest day to fly and Friday is the most expensive.
+If you are looking for a flight deal from Washington, D.C. to Sydney, look for departures on Sundays and avoid leaving on a Tuesday, as it's usually the priciest day.
+When flying back from Sydney, Thursday is the cheapest day to fly and Wednesday is the most expensive.

 What is the cheapest month to fly from Washington, D.C. to Sydney?